What is CatalystCon?

 Yes, to attend CatalystCon you must be 18 or over.

 What does it cost to attend CatalystCon?

-Regular registration pricing effective December 31st t is $125 for Saturday/Sunday only and $150 Full Weekend ticket.
+Regular registration pricing effective June 30th is $125 for Saturday/Sunday only and $150 Full Weekend ticket.

 Friday evening will kick off with an opening keynote plenary address and reception with a light buffet dinner.
 Sessions begin on Saturday morning.